DRP-NT/.github/profile/README.md

     - [Quadratic Number Fields](/alumni/drp-zulfikar.pdf)

 ## FAQs

 ### Why do a DRP?

 1. Get an opportunity to explore topics in number theory!
+Also check out [Polymath Jr.](https://geometrynyc.wixsite.com/polymathreu), [Twoples](https://sites.google.com/view/twoples/home), and [DRP Türkiye](https://sites.google.com/view/drp-turkey).
 2. Learn about tools like LaTeX, Sage, and Git that can help one become a better researcher.
 To know more about their importance, connect with [code4math](https://code4math.org/).

 ### Why are you offering DRPs?